ant512/SuperFoulEgg/README.md

 Super Foul Egg
 ==============

-Really Bad Eggs is a MacOSX port of Super Foul Egg, itself a clone of Puyo Puyo released for the Commodore Amiga in 1995.
+This is a MacOSX port of Super Foul Egg, itself a clone of Puyo Puyo released for the Commodore Amiga in 1995.
 It is a re-write of Really Bad Eggs, a port of Super Foul Egg to the Nintendo DS.

 Game Mechanics